cloudmesh-community/fa18-523-60/paper/paper.md

 ## Introduction

-## Learning Outcome

-The learning outcome of this paper is to equip readers with the basic MongoDB knowledge, as well as on how to use PyMongo driver in conjunction with this NoSQL database.
-Other than the instructions on how to use this driver, the reader will be introduced to some basic functionalities of the MongoEngine, an Object-Document mapper, and Flask-Mongo, a micro web framework.

-## MongoDB

-MongoDB is one of the leading NoSQL databases in the market.
 In today's era, NoSQL databases have developed an enormous potential to process the unstructured data efficiently.
 Modern information is complex, extensive, and may not have pre-existing relationships.
 With the advent of the advanced search engines, machine learning, and